molivier-io/docker-awstats/README.md

 * configurable `subpath` (prefix) for running behind reverse proxy via `AWSTATS_PATH_PREFIX=` env var
 * make it easy run with [docker-compose](test/docker-compose.yml)

-A `debian-slim` Docker Image ((`buster` version) is used as base image.
+A `nginx-alpine` Docker Image is used as base image.
-(I'd love to use Alpine, but it became too complicated with the above features, input welcome!).
-The entry program is `supervisord` that will run a [setup program once](scripts/aw-setup.sh), `apache2` webserver daemon (for the landing page and logstats), and `cron` for Awstats processing.
+The entry program is `supervisord` that will run a [setup program once](scripts/aw-setup.sh), `nginx` webserver daemon (for the landing page and logstats), `fcgiwrap` for perl interpreting, and `cron` for Awstats processing.

 ## Advanced